thomasnield/kotlin_math_cheatsheet/README.md

 # Math → Kotlin Cheatsheet

 This is still very much a work-in-progress and I welcome any contributions.
-This cheat sheet was inspired by [Jam3's Math to JavaScript](https://github.com/Jam3/math-as-code) one.
+This cheat sheet was inspired by [Jam3's Math as Code project](https://github.com/Jam3/math-as-code).

-I'm using this [online LaTeX equation editor](https://www.codecogs.com/eqnedit.php) to generate expressions, and if you want to learn MathJax notation [here is a great resource](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).
+I am using this [online LaTeX equation editor](https://www.codecogs.com/eqnedit.php) to generate expressions, and if you want to learn MathJax notation [here is a great resource](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).

+While you are here, please rally this [issue on Dokka](https://github.com/Kotlin/dokka/issues/245) to bring MathJax support to Kotlin Docs.

 ## Summation